KuubixBV/filemaker-server/readme.md

+Indy verwijderd eens privileged uit run file voor testen!
+Ask Yentl if u are confused why we needed to try this!
 # How to use this delicate piece of software

 Since I never want to redo any of this in my life, I suppose I need some documentation for future me.
 If you are reading this - you are in for a ride!